xmlyqing00/skull-to-face/README.md

 The results will be saved in the `output` folder.

 ## TODO
+- [ ] Add the stable diffusion code for generating the face images
 - [ ] Add the global face editing code
 - [ ] Add the reigional face editing code